Enhancing Diversity of LLM-Generated Educational Tasks: Problem Setup

-Our objective is to design a method that, given a context $\mathcal{C}$, generates a set of problems $\mathcal{S}_K(\mathcal{C})$ that maximizes \emph{diversity} and \emph{novelty} while maintaining high \emph{utility}.
-This objective is challenging because diversity and novelty often conflict with utility constraints~\cite{padmakumar2025measuringllmnoveltyfrontier}.
+\textbf{Objective.} Our goal is to design a method that, given a context $\mathcal{C}$, produces a set of $K$ tasks $\mathcal{S}(\mathcal{C})$ with high \emph{effective diversity}.
+This objective is challenging because encouraging diverse outputs can conflict with the utility constraints~\cite{padmakumar2026measuring}.

+In this work, we instantiate this setup for the generation of programming tasks given a context, following prior work on contextualized programming tasks~\cite{DBLP:conf/aied/NguyenPGTS25,DBLP:conf/icer/LogachevaHPS024,DBLP:conf/icer/SarsaDH022}.
+Figure~\ref{fig:illustrative_example} illustrates an example context and a generated task.